danielscholl/iot-device-edge/README.md

 ## Provision an IoT Edge VM

-_Certificate Preperation__
+_Certificate Preparation__

-This requires a edge device certificates to have been created from [iot-resources](https://github.com/danielscholl/iot-resources).
+This requires a edge device certificates to have been created from [iot-resources](https://github.com/danielscholl/iot-resources) which will be downloaded from KeyVault and used on the Edge Device.

 - root-ca.cert.pem
 - $DEVICE.cert.pem  ** THIS IS THE FULL CHAIN CERT **